addania/coding/src/pages/TypeScript.md

 ## Union type:

-> Imagine I want to have a function which should work on both numbers AND string.
+> Imagine I want to have a function which should work on both numbers AND strings.
 It would either add 2 numbers or concatenate 2 strings:

 ```
 const combine = (input1, input2) => {